Responsible Conduct of Research

 - mentor/mentee responsibilities and relationships

-- collaborative research, including collaborations with industry and investigators and institutions in other countries
+- collaborative research including collaborations with industry

 - research misconduct and policies for handling misconduct